DUDL 2

 I certainly don't consider myself immovable on that question and my decision will be governed by what happens in any given debate; that being said, I don't like when judges pretend to be fully open to any argument in order to hide their true thoughts and feelings about them and so I would prefer to be honest that these are my predispositions about debate, which, while not determinate of how I judge debates, certainly informs and affects it.

 I would describe myself as a good judge for T-USFG against affs that do not read a plan.
-I find impacts about debatability, clash, iterative testing and fairness to be very persuasive.
+I find impacts about fairness and clash to be very persuasive.
 I think fairness is an impact in and of itself.
 I am not very persuaded by impacts about skills/the ability for debate to change the world if we read plans - I think these are not very strategic and easily impact turned by the aff.

 I generally am pretty sympathetic to negative presumption arguments because I often think the aff has not forwarded an explanation for what the aff does to resolve the impacts they've described.